SamuelEarl/instagraph-client-react/README.md

 # What is this repo?
-This is a sample social media web app, called Instagraph, written with React and Dgraph.
-It is a rewrite the Vuegram app found here [The Definitive Guide to Getting Started with Vue.js](https://savvyapps.com/blog/definitive-guide-building-web-app-vuejs-firebase).
+This is a sample social media web app, called Instagraph, written with React and [Dgraph](https://dgraph.io/).

+This app is a rewrite of the Vuegram app found here [The Definitive Guide to Getting Started with Vue.js](https://savvyapps.com/blog/definitive-guide-building-web-app-vuejs-firebase).

 ---